-However, any difference of color from storage in the dark would be imperceptible to the naked eye.
+However, any difference in color from storage in the dark would be invisible to the naked eye.

 Where Should I Store My Oil Paintings?

 The best place to store your oil paintings is in a secure storage unit in a personal facility.
 You need a self-storage facility that is clean and safe.
-This is important since how you store your paintings determines how long they stay.
+This is important since storing your paintings determines how long they stay.

 For example, humidity and heat can be devastating to most oil paintings.
-Excessive heat and humidity can cause the canvas to loosen and expand over a period of time.
-Most paintings end up developing chips, cracks, and dust accumulation over the years.
+Excessive heat and humidity can cause the canvas to loosen and expand over time.
+Most paintings develop chips, cracks, and dust accumulation over the years.

-You can rent a storage unit for both your short-term and long-term storage needs.
-This is because most rental units rarely get visits, are clean and safe.
+You can rent a storage unit for short-term or long-term storage needs.
+This is because most rental units rarely get visits and are clean and safe.
 Moreover, most storage units offer 24/7 video monitoring to ensure your paintings are safe and secure.